 The CES conducts a series of academic activities and professional programs on a regular basis.
 These include annual conferences, the Gregory Chow Teaching Programs, Visiting Scholar Programs, and academic publications.
 The CES-launched China Economic Review (CER), an English-language academic journal of worldwide circulation, is one of the most influential academic periodicals about the Chinese economy.

 Every year a six-member Board of Directors and a President-elect are elected by the members to manage the Society for a one-year term.
-The CES continues to benefit from a distinguished advisory committee consisting of Nobel laureates Kenneth J. Arrow, Lawrence Klein, Herbert Simon, and several other renowned economists from the United States, China, and Taiwan.
+The CES continues to benefit from a distinguished advisory committee consisting of Nobel laureates Kenneth J. Arrow, Lawrence Klein, Herbert Simon, and several other renowned economists from the United States, China, and some other countries and regions.

 *** Updated on September 26, 2011 by 2011-2012 CES Board ***